 This Vitamix 6000 comes with a new control configuration that has not been used on a Vitamix machine previously.
 Instead of the variable speed dial, made popular by the Vitamix 5200 or the preprogrammed settings found on the Professional Series 750, this model comes with a dial setting with preprogrammed time settings and a pulse toggle.

 The settings are only labeled as times, and the cookbook will tell you which timed settings are best for which recipes.
 Here’s a quick breakdown of the times and recommended uses:

 1:00 Nut butters, dressings, marinades

 6:30 Thick hot soups and sauces

 This limited speed control setup makes it a bit more difficult to create some recipes, like salsas or guacamoles which require lower speeds.
 The blender essentially has one speed, high, so is a bit hard to create recipes with texture.

 With only a 5 year warranty and limited speed control settings, I’d recommend taking a look at the certified reconditioned lineup.
-They are a better deal and you can get the Certified Reconditioned Standard package for only $329, $170 less than the Vitamix 6000 offered through QVC, for essentially the same blender with the variable speed control settings.
+They are an excellent value and you can get the Certified Reconditioned Standard package for only $299, $100 less than the Vitamix 6000 offered through QVC, for essentially the same blender with the variable speed control settings.